sssgordon/birch/README.md

 ## Application features

- :floppy_disc: The project features: :floppy_disc:
+ :floppy_disk: The project features: :floppy_disk:

   - It has a fully working navigation bar;
   - At the homepage, you get information about the available plants.